auth0/docs/articles/services/gallery/verified-email-address-change.md

 ---
 # Verified Email Address Change

-Self-service typically provides users with the ability to change one or more aspects of their user profile.
-Commonly referred to as MyAccount or MyProfile functionality, this often includes the capability for a user to change his/her email address in cases where an existing email address is no longer valid or preferred.
+A self-service facility typically provides users with the capability to change one or more aspects of their user profile.
+Commonly referred to as _MyAccount_ or _MyProfile_ functionality, this often includes the ability for a user to change his/her email address, in cases where an existing email address is no longer valid or preferred.
 Self-service email address change without the proper controls however can lead to various account management issues, and/or expose security vulnerabilities which can be exploited.
 Verified Email Address Change workflow is provided by Auth0 Professional Services as a customized extensibility solution, which leverages Auth0 functionality to address the problems that can occur in unverified email address change scenarios.

 <%= include('./_includes/_further-help.md') %>